SPOClab-ca/dn3/docs/source/guides/configuration.rst

   If the reasoning for the above is not clear, not to worry.
 Just know you can't assume that annotated event 1 is label
   1. Instead use :meth:`EpochTorchRecording.get_mapping` to resolve labels to the original annotations or event codes.

+annotation_format *(str)*
+  In some cases, annotations may be provided as *separate* (commonly edf) files.
+This string should specify how to match the annotation file, optionally using the subject and session ids.
+This uses standard unix-style pattern matching, augmented with the ability to specify the subject with *{subject(:...)}* and the session with *{session(:...)}* as is used by filename_format.
+So one could use a pattern like: *"Data-*-{subject}-annotation"*. **Note, now by default, any file matching the annotation pattern is also excluded from being loaded as raw data.**

 targets *(int)*
   The number of targets to classify if there are events.
 This is inferred otherwise.